ruscoe/python-qr-dump/README.md

 # Python-QR-Dump

-A Python script that reads images containing QR codes and outputs the decoded values as CSV.
+A Python script that reads QR codes from image files and outputs the decoded values as CSV.

 ## Requirements